Active: Montana property owners intervene to defend state housing reform

 A state court injunction halted the laws’ implementation for several months—along with Clancy’s and David’s building plans.
 The Montana Supreme Court has since lifted the injunction and the case has resumed, back in trial court.

-With free representation by Pacific Legal Foundation, Clancy and David sought to join the case as intervenors to defend their property rights against MAID’s misguided efforts to thwart sound, market-based solutions to the state’s housing crisis.
+With free representation by Pacific Legal Foundation, Clancy and David joined the case as intervenors to defend their property rights against MAID’s misguided efforts to thwart sound, market-based solutions to the state’s housing crisis.

 Victory will protect Montanans’ rights to build new housing and choose voluntary property restrictions.
 A win will also resonate beyond Montana’s borders, providing a template for other states to escalate building freedom while rejecting anti-property rights policies such as subsidies, inclusionary zoning, and rent control.